 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons 1 Public Meeting City Officials Municipal Council members.
 Held on November 12, 2025.
-Council members ranked priorities, identifying goals and objectives, which will be used to evaluate applications received from agencies seeking funding from CDBG.
+Council members ranked priorities identifying goals and objectives, which will be used to evaluate applications received from agencies seeking funding from CDBG.
 All comments were accepted and taken into consideration as the Consolidated Plan developed.
-2 Public Hearing Non-Targeted / Broad Community Sought input from citizens/residents on January 25, 2025, on the ConPlan's strategies and goals, and to respond to their views, proposals, and questions.
+2 Public Hearing Non-Targeted / Broad Community Sought input from citizens/residents on January 25, 2025 on the ConPlan's strategies and goals and to respond to their views, proposals and questions.
 2 individuals attended to provide input on CDBG.
-2 citizens comments were received.
-Details in the Appendix.
-All comments were accepted and taken into consideration as the Consolidated Plan developed.
+2 citizens comments were received All comments were accepted and taken into consideration as the Consolidated Plan developed.
 3 Internet Outreach Minorities; NonEnglish Speaking; Spanish; Persons with Disabilities; NonTargeted/Broad community; residents of Public and Assisted Housing Received a total of 67 responses on the Lehi Survey and and additional 6 on an additional survey shared throughout the County.
-Survey respondents ranked priorities and were asked to provide any additional input such as service gaps and needs in the community.
 All comments were accepted and taken into consideration as the Consolidated Plan developed.
 4 Public Hearing Nontargeted / Broad Community Sought input from citizens/residents on the Draft Consolidated Plan and respond to input and questions.
-Hearing was held on May 15, 2025 No Comments received.
-All comments were accepted and taken into consideration as the Consolidated Plan developed.
+Hearing was held on May 15,2025 All comments were accepted and taken into consideration as the Consolidated Plan developed.